Victoria Climbié

 Victoria’s case is widely known and discussed here in the UK and abroad and even today continues to be used as a case study for upcoming frontline staff within the Police, Social Work, Health, Education and other agencies working with children and young people.
 Whilst many in this country are aware of the failings surrounding Victoria’s tragic death, and of the radical reforms to the child protection system following the public inquiry, few know the exact circumstances and perspectives of the people who were actually there

-Commenting on the programme, Mor Dioum Co-Founder and VCF Director said “For the first time in the history of this case a documentary piece has brought the key players together to constructively speak out about some very difficult moments both from a jurisprudence and systemic safeguarding perspective.”
+Commenting on the programme, Mor Dioum VCF Co-Founder and Director said “For the first time in the history of this case a documentary piece has brought the key players together to constructively speak out about some very difficult moments both from a jurisprudence and systemic safeguarding perspective.”

 The programme achieved the Foundation’s aim for Victoria to be remembered as a person, not just a name.
 It was a well-researched, well-intentioned piece that was balanced and sensitive, for those who were involved, and for the family who are determined that the work of the Foundation continues to seek improvements to the child protection system such that other children do not die in circumstances that mirror Victoria.